 Interreligious Dialogue helps the Christian faithful to “maintain good fellowship among the nations” (1 Peter 2:12), and…to live for their part in peace with all people (Romans 12:18) so that they may truly be sons of the Father who is in heaven.
 (Matthew 5:45).
 [Cf. Nostra ætate §5]

 In the Diocese of Harrisburg, the unity of Christians is being lived out in our parishes daily.
-As the Christian people from the various Churches and ecclesial communities join together to hear and study the Scriptures, pray, celebrate the liturgy, and serve the needs of the people of Central Pennsylvania they give witness to the unity that already exists among them and look for the fulfillment of Christ’s own Eucharistic prayer, “that they may be one.”
+As the Christian people from the various Churches and ecclesial communities join together to hear and study the Scriptures, pray, celebrate the liturgy, and serve the needs of the people of Central Pennsylvania they give witness to the unity that already exists among them and look for the fulfillment of Christ’s own High Priestly prayer, “that they may be one.”

 Interreligious dialogue in the Diocese and the working together of people of every religious tradition, and of none, is encouraged and approached with great sensitivity, on account of the spiritual and human values enshrined in the religious beliefs and customs of those who live within the 15 counties that make up the Diocese.